Who’s the best stress management coach in the family? Your dog, of course!

 Unlike the family pet, however, there usually isn’t a nap on the horizon for the beleaguered young adult…at least not for a while.
 It’s only after the constant flood of adrenaline and cortisone have utterly exhausted her that she’s likely to fall asleep.
 But her sleep will be the fitful, fearful, unproductive sleep that accompanies depression.
 Many stressed-out young adults are unable to sleep at night and unable to stay awake during the day.
 The result is often a distressing stew of agitation, irritability, restlessness, argumentativeness, withdrawal, oversleeping, drowsiness and sullenness.

 If you suspect your young-adult child is experiencing elevated stress levels, start by asking her about it.
 She may or may not be willing to share, but your curiosity and concern can create a sense of safety for future conversations.
 Sometimes sharing your own struggles with stress can help normalize her feelings of anxiety, opening the door for a little more transparency.

 If she’s willing to share, help her identify the triggers that seem to keep her stress level particularly high.
-With the help of a therapist (if she’s willing to engage that level of care), explore a combination of reducing exposure to stressors where practical and practicing effective coping strategies when stressors can’t be eliminated. effective lifelong coping tools include DBT techniques, yoga, moderate daily exercise, dietary adjustments (favoring whole, unprocessed foods including fruits and vegetables), meditation and time management techniques.
-Oh, and don’t forget the stress busting impact of having a dog around to play with and pet at the end of a tough day!
+With the help of a therapist (if she’s willing to engage that level of care), explore a combination of reducing exposure to stressors were practical and practicing effective coping strategies when stressors can’t be eliminated. effective lifelong coping tools include DBT techniques, yoga, moderate daily exercise, dietary adjustments (favoring whole, unprocessed foods including fruits and vegetables), meditation, and time management techniques.
+Oh, and don’t forget the stress-busting impact of having a dog around to play with and pet at the end of a tough day!